 - Stashing food in watertight containers or zipped plastic bags keeps melting ice out and prevents juices from meat, poultry and fish from contaminating other foods.
 If you're serving a crowd, divide large portions of food into smaller servings and pack them in shallow containers to help them chill faster and make serving easier.

 - Keeping drinks in the same cooler as food means lots of opening and closing, which can quickly lower the cooler's temperature.
-Instead, try packing a separate beverage cooler.
+Instead, pack a separate beverage cooler.
 Partially freezing bottles, cans and juice boxes prior to packing helps them stay frosty even longer.

 Keep It Cold